Materials management

 Materials management is a core supply chain function and includes supply chain planning and supply chain execution capabilities.
 Specifically, materials management is the capability firms use to plan total material requirements.
 The material requirements are communicated to procurement and other functions for sourcing.
 Materials management is also responsible for determining the amount of material to be deployed at each stocking location across the supply chain, establishing material replenishment plans, determining inventory levels to hold for each type of inventory (raw material, WIP, finished goods), and communicating information regarding material needs throughout the extended supply chain.

-Typical roles in Materials Management include: Materials Manager, Inventory Control Manager, Inventory Analyst, Material Planner, Expediter and emerging hybrid roles like "buyer planner".

-The primary business objective of Materials Management is assured supply of material, optimum inventory levels and minimum deviation between planned and actual results.

 Supply chain materials management areas of concentration

 Goals

 The goal of materials management is to provide an unbroken chain of components for production to manufacture goods on time for customers.
 The materials department is charged with releasing materials to a supply base, ensuring that the materials are delivered on time to the company using the correct carrier.
 Materials is generally measured by accomplishing on time delivery to the customer, on time delivery from the supply base, attaining a freight, budget, inventory shrink management, and inventory accuracy.
 The materials department is also charged with the responsibility of managing new launches.

 In some companies materials management is also charged with the procurement of materials by establishing and managing a supply base.
 In other companies the procurement and management of the supply base is the responsibility of a separate purchasing department.
 The purchasing department is then responsible for the purchased price variances from the supply base.